 The court may require payment of deposit to satisfy potential claims of the debtor connected with wrongful arrest.
-This is, however, quite rare situation.
+This is, however, very rare situation.

-- 11. Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien?
-Procedure is the same. - 12.
-Does you country recognise maritime liens?
+11. Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien?

+The procedure is the same.

+12. Does your country recognise maritime liens?
 Under which International Convention, if any?

 Poland is a party to Brussels convention on maritime liens and mortgages of 1926.
-Polish Mari-
+Polish Maritime Code also contains provisions concerning maritime liens.

-13. What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?
+13. What lapse of time is required in order to arrest a ship from the moment the file arrives to your law firm?